Samoftheforrest/follow-the-leader/README.md

 - install node modules
 - make a note that jquery node module has been left in for anyone who wishes to use it (add in link to jQuery)
 - explain browserify command to compile code
+    - when using gitpod, browserify has to be installed every time

 ### Deployment